jwodder/rsrepo/README.md

 - `--copyright-year <string>` — Specify the copyright year(s) to put in the `LICENSE` file; defaults to the current year

+- `-d <text>`, `--description <text>` — Specify a description for the new package; if not specified, the `description` key in `Cargo.toml` will be commented out.

 - `--lib` — Create a library crate.
 This is the default if neither `--bin` nor `--lib` is given.

-- `--msrv VERSION` — Specify the minimum supported Rust version to declare for the new project; defaults to the latest stable rustc version.
+- `--msrv VERSION` — Specify the minimum supported Rust version to declare for the new package; defaults to the latest stable rustc version.
 The version must be given as either two or three dot-separated integers.

 - `--name <name>` — Specify the package name to declare in the `Cargo.toml`